 The Saint was very elderly at the time of his arrest and condemnation, for he himself says when ordered to reproach Christ, “Eighty and six years have I served Him, and He never did me any injury: how then can I blaspheme my King and my Savior?”
 When he was sentenced to be burned alive, the soldiers were going to nail him to the pyre, at which he said, “Leave me as I am; for He that gives me strength to endure the fire, will also enable me, without your securing me by nails, to remain without moving in the pile.”
 He was therefore only bound with ropes, “like a distinguished ram [taken] out of a great flock for sacrifice, and prepared to be an acceptable burnt-offering unto God.”

-Greeks had settled in southern Gaul centuries before it was conquered by Rome, and there were a great many cultural ties and exchanges particularly between that area and Asia Minor.
-Irenaeus himself migrated there at some point in the mid-2nd century, and became bishop of Lyon after a rather spectacular martyrdom which took place there in 177, in which the previous bishop.
-St Pothinus, was killed along with about 40 other people.
-This is recorded in a letter which the clergy of Lyon sent to the churches of Asia Minor, also preserved by Eusebius.
+Greeks had settled in southern Gaul centuries before it was conquered by Rome, and there were a great many cultural ties and exchanges, particularly between that area and Asia Minor.
+Irenaeus himself migrated there at some point in the mid-2nd century and became bishop of Lyon after a rather spectacular martyrdom which took place there in 177, in which the previous bishop.
+St Pothinus was killed along with about 40 other people.
+This is recorded in a letter that the clergy of Lyon sent to the churches of Asia Minor, also preserved by Eusebius.

 In his Apostolic Constitution Veterum Sapientia, Pope St John XXIII cites a famous passage from St Irenaeus, which says that “every church” must keep itself “in concord” with the Roman Church, and notes that the common use of Latin is one of the instruments which facilitates that.
 The work of Irenaeus from which this quote is taken, the treatise Against the Heresies (i.e. the Gnostic heresies), is itself an interesting example of the role which Latin has played in preserving the “wisdom of the ancient”; only fragments of the Greek original survive, but there are many complete copies of an early Latin translation of it.